openl2m/openl2m/docs/code/switches_app/drivers/connector.rst

   as only physical interfaces have port id's, and the interface index and the switchport ID can be different.
   For more details, read the SNMP driver explanations.

+Optionally, **get_my_hardware_details()** may be implemented by a driver to fill on more details about the device, such as serial number, model,etc. Most drivers do implemented this.
+If this function exists, it is also called from the 'view' function, like 'get_my_basic_info()'.

 **get_my_client_data()** is called when the user clicks the related button when the device is shown.
 Is it called to load information about the known ethernet addresses, arp tables, lldp neighbors, and more.
 It should load additional data structures of the Connection() object.
+See the specific pages describing these data structures in more detail.

 A good example is in *switches/connect/snmp/connector.py*, where *get_my_client_data()* uses snmp to get information on switch tables (ethernet addresses), arp tables and neighbor devices via lldp.